gnuradio/greps/grep-0000-greps.md

 ## Copyright / License

 This GREP is licensed as CC-BY-ND.
-Copyright 2016 The GNU Radio Foundation.
+Copyright 2016 The GNU Radio Project.

 ## Motivation

 As the GNU Radio organization grows, we need better ways to discuss and bring forward changes.
-Bug trackers, mailing list threads, IRC discussions, etc., are simply not suitable for well-documented, public discussions.
+Bug trackers, mailing list threads, chat discussions, etc., are simply not suitable for well-documented, public discussions.
 In the following, our solution shall be referred to as "the process".